|Type of medicine||Antidiabetic medicine|

-Insulin is a hormone that is made naturally in your body.
+Insulin is a hormone which is made naturally in your body, in the pancreas.
 It helps to control the levels of sugar in your blood.
 If your body does not make enough insulin to meet its needs, or if it does not use the insulin it makes effectively, this results in the condition called diabetes mellitus (sugar diabetes).

-People with diabetes need treatment to control the amount of sugar in their blood.
+People with diabetes need treatment to control the amount of glucose (sugar) in their blood.
 This is because good control of blood sugar levels reduces the risk of complications later on.
-Some people can control the sugar in their blood by making changes to the food they eat but, for other people, medicines like acarbose are given alongside the changes in diet.
+Some people can control the sugar in their blood by making changes to the food they eat but, for other people, medicines like saxagliptin are given alongside changes in diet.

-Before taking acarbose make sure your doctor or pharmacist knows:
+Before taking saxagliptin make sure your doctor or pharmacist knows: